transistorfet/fidget/README.md

 because the default was too high for the long dupont wires I used to connect it to Fidget.

 I programmed the SPI chip in circuit before I soldered the FPGA in place, just in case they interfered, which was a good idea because they did interfere.
-With the FPGA in circuit, he RESET button needs to be held for the duration of SPI programming (preferably for the whole time the Arduino is connected), or it won't work.
+With the FPGA in circuit, the RESET button needs to be held for the duration of SPI programming (preferably for the whole time the Arduino is connected), or it won't work.